jhu-digital-manuscripts/rosademo-frontend/src/plugins/jh-webannotation-plugin/README.md

 This is a plugin for Mirador that has custom loading logic for some of our assets in the Annotation Interoperability project.
+I also use it to see how a custom Mirador plugin may be structured.

+* `JHWebAnnotationPlugin.js` has the plugin definition, consumed by Mirador
+* `JHWebAnnotation.js` is the React component that _is_ the plugin
+* `props.js` maps some Mirador functions and state to the plugins `props`